data-integrations/switch/README.md

 The following plugins are included:

-1. SwitchRouter: This is a splitter transform plugin for  that can help you route records to a given output port, based on predefined rules.
+1. **[Routing Switch](docs/RoutingSwitch-splittertransform.md):** A splitter transform plugin that can route records to a given output port, based on predefined rules applied on one of the fields in the input.

-It is fully open source under the Apache 2.0 license.

-## Documentation

-The docs for the plugin can be found at [Record Router](docs/RecordRouter-splittertransform.md).

 ## Need Help?